MindaugasBernatavicius/moneytransferapp-revolut/README.md

         if(!found)  throw new AccountNotFoundException();
     }
  ```
- - I did not however succeed in implementing transactions in pure Java (see section: "What is still lacking")
+ - I did not, however, succeed in implementing transactions in pure Java (see section: "What is still lacking").
+So for example if account to is updated using account update (PUT /account) action while transfer is happening optimistic locking will reject the update, but the transfer transaction would not be fully reverted.

 What is still lacking
 - Logging